venkatraj/js-notes/Part 1/02. Fundamentals/14.  Functions/functions.md

 # Functions
-In our `switch` tutorial, we see how we can find Week Day's name based on it number.
+In our `switch` tutorial, we see how we can find Week Day's name based on its number.
 Such code blocks are useful throughout a large program to find day in a user friendly string rather than using numbers from 0 to 6.

 If we write such block of code through out our program wherever it is needed, it becomes too bloated and hard to maintain.
-For example, if we misspelled `Wednesday` as `Wenesday` then we need to modify it at all occurences.
+For example, if we misspelled `Wednesday` as `Wenesday` then we need to modify it at all occurrences.
 To address such things, we can use functions.
 In simple terms `Functions` are block of code that has a name.
 You can execute that block of code, by calling that name.

 We have already seen some built-in functions such as `console.log`, `prompt` and `confirm` we don't know the code behind it, but it works.

+We can also create our own user defined functions

 ## Function declaration
 ```js